Bulletin 51 - School counsellors and confidentiality

 Part 5A, Division 2 of the Education Act 1990 (“Part 5A”) provides that the department, a non-government schools authority, a government school or a registered non-government school may request a school to provide information about a particular student that would assist in:

 If confidential counsellor information is caught by a request made under part 5A then it must be provided.
-However Part 5A does not require the disclosure of information about the identity of a person who has made a notification to the department of Family and Community Services concerning a child or young person at risk of harm.
+However Part 5A does not require the disclosure of information about the identity of a person who has made a notification to the Department of Communities and Justice concerning a child or young person at risk of harm.

 If someone knows or believes a person has committed a serious criminal offence (an offence punishable by imprisonment for 5 years or more) and he/she has information that might be of material assistance, it must be reported to the police unless there is a reasonable excuse not to report.
 The fact the knowledge or belief was formed or the information was obtained in a confidential counselling relationship is not of itself a reasonable excuse for failing to report.
 Prosecution of persons from certain categories of professionals including counsellors, for failure to report a serious criminal offence cannot occur without the approval of the Attorney General.